"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Methodology

 \subsection{Verification Steps}

 The datasets we create are intentionally mixed and consist of the real and synthetic data to approximate real use cases where the model has to extract both simple and complex patterns to perform well.
 This is different from fully synthetic datasets \cite{yang-etal-2018-mnist-lrp,arras-etal-2019-evaluating} or glass-box DNN models \cite{hao-2020-evaluating} where it is guaranteed that the model uses certain input features but the findings may not be valid for real datasets.
 Two tests verify that the model indeed uses the shortcut tokens and that they must be most important to the model: \begin{enumerate} \item The model should achieve close to 100\% accuracy on the fully synthetic test set.\footnote{We also ran experiments on fully synthetic test sets where the shortcut was selected to flip the original label so that there are even more reasons to expect the shortcut tokens to be more important than any other input tokens but got very similar results (see Sec.~\ref{sec:results}).} This would imply that it learned the shortcut and consistently applies it on unseen data (hence the "transparent corner" of the top black box in Fig.~\ref{fig:data}). \item The model trained on the original data (the bottom black box in Fig.~\ref{fig:data}) should perform at chance level on the same fully synthetic test set.
-This would imply that it is indeed the shortcut data and the shortcut rules that are needed to achieve 100\% accuracy. \end{enumerate}
+This would imply that it is indeed the shortcut data and the shortcut rules that are needed to achieve 100\% accuracy.
+In other words, no other tokens but the shortcut are useful to predict the label in that data. \end{enumerate}